Connect with others who understand.

 Tests and What They Show

-Primary care physicians are often the first to suspect multiple myeloma.
-Some people go to their doctor when they experience myeloma symptoms such as back pain, bone pain, frequent infections, or fatigue.
-In other cases, multiple myeloma is diagnosed after blood tests for an unrelated condition reveal abnormalities or after lesions show up in imaging tests for a broken bone.
-If your doctor suspects multiple myeloma, they will perform a number of tests to confirm the diagnosis and determine the extent of the cancer.
+Multiple myeloma is often first suspected by primary care physicians.
+People may visit their doctor with symptoms like back pain, bone pain, frequent infections, or fatigue, which can be signs of myeloma.
+In other cases, multiple myeloma is diagnosed after blood tests for an unrelated condition reveal abnormalities, or after imaging tests for a broken bone show lesions.
+If your doctor suspects multiple myeloma, they will perform several tests to confirm the diagnosis and determine the extent of the cancer.

-People suspected of having myeloma or a related disorder are often referred to an oncologist (cancer specialist), hematologist (specialist in blood cancers and blood disorders), or a doctor with combined specialties — a hematologist-oncologist.
-Another specialist called a hematopathologist examines blood and bone marrow samples in a laboratory to provide details necessary to diagnose and stage myeloma.
+People suspected of having myeloma or a related disorder are often referred to an oncologist (cancer specialist), a hematologist (specialist in blood cancers and blood disorders), or hematologist-oncologist (doctor with expertise in both fields).
+A hematopathologist, a specialist in diagnosing blood diseases, examines blood and bone marrow samples in a laboratory to provide details necessary to diagnose and stage myeloma.

 Medical History and Physical Examination